severin-lemaignan/git-done/README.md

 I Git This
 ==========

-What (Git-managed) projects/code/document have you been working on since a month ago?
+What (Git-managed) projects/code/document have you been working on since a month?
 Just ask!

 ```
-$ git-done a month ago
+$ git-done last month

 Git activity on the 2016-01-15:
 debian-packages: